KunalFullStackDev/Guess-Number-game/Readme.md

 ![Screenshot from 2022-09-04 17-33-44](https://user-images.githubusercontent.com/86625941/188313032-274fdf91-2b9f-4f9c-81dd-0fafc0138500.png)

-5. When the guess is correct than it will say 🎉 Correct Number!
+5. When the guess is correct then it will say 🎉 Correct Number!

 ![Screenshot from 2022-09-04 17-34-32](https://user-images.githubusercontent.com/86625941/188313147-0fbc05e6-dfaa-40ee-ade9-4413f9f393ee.png)